Skip to content

 Honest approach

-I do not promise miracles.
+I do not promise impossible outcomes.
 If your case is simple, I will say it is simple.
 If it is complex, I will explain each challenge and each limitation.
 If I perceive that the surgery will not deliver what you expect, I will say this before operating.
 This honesty, over the years, has built a reputation that attracts patients who have already been disappointed by unrealistic promises from other professionals.

 Proper structure